 Roast chicken is a timeless classic that never ceases to leave us feeling comforted and totally satisfied.
 And hey, you don't even need to roast it yourself — picking up a rotisserie chicken on the way home from work totally counts!

-Chicken doesn't need a lot of turn it into a meal — a simple side or two will do.
-From roasted potatoes to simple salads, here are 12 side dishes to round out your roast chicken dinner.
+Roast chicken doesn't need a lot to turn it into a meal — a simple side or two will do.
+From roasted potatoes to simple salads, here are 14 side dishes to round out your roast chicken dinner.

 First, Roast Your Chicken